pliugithub/MachineLearning/README.md

 machine learning course divided into units.
 Each unit includes slides, python demos, problems and labs.

-## Online material including videos

-We have also begun recording [videos](online_class.md) for a fully online version of the class.

 ## Feedback

 Any feedback is welcome.
 If you find errors, have ideas for improvements,